ghbrown/minila/README.md

 ### Primitives

-Simple linear algebra operations not included in Fortran built-ins.
+Simple linear algebra operations not included as Fortran intrinsics.
 Building blocks for other modules.

 **`disp_mat(A)`**(s): displays matrix `A`